MURobotics/SpotBasePackage/README.md

 ## Running Server for Containerless Applications
 Ensure that in spot-follow/server/main.py, the proper Host and Port settings are configured

-For the server, run "docker build -t server ." in the spot-follow/server directory
+For the server, run "docker-compose build server" in the spot-follow directory

-Run "docker run --rm -it --env-file secrets/spot_account.env --name server -p 8080:80 server" in the /spot-follow/server directory to start the server
+Run "docker run --rm -it --env-file ./secrets/spot_account.env --name server -p 8080:80 spotbasepackage-server" in the /SpotBasePackage directory to start the server

 Run the spot-follow/ClientContainerless.py as a Python program